nebari-dev/nebari/docs/source/dev_guide/testing.md

 - In case of false positives, make appropriate changes to the Vale configurations hosted in the `tests/vale/styles` directory.

 Vale runs on the GitHub Actions CI to automatically validate the documentation language.
 By default, Vale only checks the modified documentation to ensure that Vale doesn't generate a lot of noise over the Pull Requests.

+# Nix Development

+QHub additionally supports development via nix.
+The only requirement is an installation of [nix](https://nix.dev/tutorials/install-nix) of at least version `2.4`.
+We provide a flake which will allow you to run any commit or version of QHub.
+With no other installation requirements.

+ - `nix develop .` will create a development environment with all dependencies
+ - `nix run . -- --help` will run `QHub`
+ - `nix build .#docs` will build the docs and will be available at `./result/index.html`.
+Can easily view via `xdg-open result/index.html`

+A quick introduction to flakes.
+We reference a particular flake by `<location>#<attribute>`.
+Attribute is optional in `develop` and `run` seen above and will choose the default.
+If you are building the docs locally from the root of the QHub directory you can reference it via `.#docs`.
+However if you want to build a particular git repository you may `github:<owner>/<repository>/<branch>` or `github:<owner>/<repository>/<commit>`.
+This allows for easy testing of particular QHub version.